 VA Title 38 U.S.C.
 1151 claims

-If you suffered an added disability—or your existing injury or disease got worse—while you were getting VA medical care or taking part in a VA employment program, you may be able to get compensation.
+If you suffered an added disability, or your existing disability got worse, while you were getting VA medical care or taking part in a VA employment program, you may be able to get compensation.
 Keep reading to find out if you may be eligible.

 Am I eligible for compensation from VA?

-You may be eligible for compensation from VA if you suffered an added disability or your existing disability got worse as the direct result of any of the reasons listed here.
+You may be eligible if you suffered an added disability, or your existing disability got worse, as the direct result of any of the reasons listed here.
 The added disability (or disability that got worse) must not have been a reasonably expected result or complication of treatment.

-At least one of these must have led directly to an added disability or to your injury or disease getting worse:
+At least one of these must have led directly to an added disability or to your disability getting worse:

 - VA carelessness or negligence, or